There are two broad causes for the vast majority of buffering issues when streaming content in a Plex app:

 Plex Media Server.log file that covers your attempt to stream.

-Tip!: You'll need to temporarily enable Verbose logging (once you're done, you should disable Verbose logging).
+Tip!: You’ll need to temporarily enable General (once you’re done, you should disable Verbose logging).

 Open up the log file and filter or search on the string